ashutoshraina/slug/README.md

 "i_1" is the iteration number, it will go to the number of iterations you specify i_n

-There are srveral dot files in each directory, pick the one you want to visualise.
+There are several dot files in each directory, pick the one you want to visualise.

+The png images may not be of the highest quality.

 You can also visualise them online at http://www.webgraphviz.com/

-## Configuration
+### Configuration

 Modify the properties file in resources for various configuration options.